steveshogren/hugo-blog/content/post/editor-abstraction-types.md

 problem.
 Sharing dlls or jars to another project breaks semantic AST tools.
 A **Rename Symbol** will only detect and modify usages in the current open project, not every consumer of the produced binary.
 Reflection and explicit casting also breaks semantic tools.
-Depending on your environment, this ranges from a minor nuisance to a major inconvenience.
+Depending on your environment and what you do with binaries, this ranges from a minor nuisance to a major inconvenience.

 In the last decade, several IDE's have added plugins that can build an AST from PHP, Python, Ruby, JavaScript, Clojure, etc by using raw text parsing or through